Walter Hook: Honours

 He was elected a Fellow of the Royal Society in 1862 as someone "Eminent as a Divine.
-Author of the Lives of the Arch-bishops of Canterbury, of The Ecclesiastical Biography, Church Dictionary & several other works."
+Author of the Lives of the Archbishops of Canterbury, of The Ecclesiastical Biography, Church Dictionary & several other works."

 A memorial to Hook was built in the Leeds Parish Church, and in 1903 a statue was erected to him in City Square, in the company of a select few other leading fathers of the city.
 What is now All Souls' Church, Blackman Lane in Leeds was built by public subscription as the Hook Memorial.

+His son in law William Stephens dedicated his 1896 book Memorials of the South Saxon See and Cathedral Church of Winchester to his memory.